ToastCheng/blog/content/addons/author.md

   ###### JAN 2018 - MAR 2019

-  - Successfully developed an investment strategy by implementing DTW algorithms.
+  - Successfully developed an investment strategy by implementing dynamic time warping algorithms, implemented in C++, and import in Python as a C-extension.

   - Crawled data from websites and analyzed data using various statistical approaches to provide insights.